 10. Identifying The Platform Your App Development

 Identify whether your app would just get released on iOS or other platforms such as Android.
+This is one of the useful App Development Tricks that you should follow.
 Choose the platform which would bring a large chunk of an audience to your app and help it get recognition.